For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 PEACH-FRONTED PARAKEET (Aratinga aurea)

-CACTUS PARAKEET (Aratinga cactorum) – Another endemic that was seen well.
-[E]
+CACTUS PARAKEET (Aratinga cactorum) [E]

 BLUE-WINGED MACAW (Primolius maracana) [*]